This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 • Considering security risks associated with onboarding a new library

-• Looking back at a similar licence change and its effects
+• Looking back at a similar licence changes and its effects within the organisation

 • Wisdom.
 Judgement informed by values and strategy over time.
-From the knowledge the organisation is able to exercise broader judgement; for example it might consider:
+Based on knowledge, the organisation is able to exercise broader judgement leveraging their people.
+At this point you might consider:

 • Creating policies.
-To avoid future vendor lock‑in, and another to monitor critical dependencies on a regular cadence
+To avoid future vendor lock‑in, and another policy to monitor critical dependencies with a regular cadence

-• If migration to a new library is necessary, providing default paths while recognising that this might not suit all teams and preparing for the extra cost in time and money
+• If migration to a new library is necessary, provide default paths while recognising that this might not suit all teams and prepare for the extra cost in time and money

-• Notifying customers, if it is deemed essential, with a brief notice explaining the migration and reaffirming the commitment to security and reliability
+• Notifying customers.
+If it’s deemed necessary, with a brief notice explaining the migration and reaffirming the commitment to security and reliability

 • Updating the dependency‑management operating procedure.
 Reviewing whether a mandatory licence‑compatibility check should be required whenever a major version bump is announced

-Wisdom here blends technical facts with ethical, financial and strategic considerations, producing a holistic stance rather than a reactionary fix.
+Wisdom here combines technical facts with ethical, financial and strategic considerations, producing a holistic stance rather than a reactionary fix.

 For an extensive analysis of the DIKW pyramid please see: The wisdom hierarchy: representations of the DIKW hierarchy- Jennifer Rowley Bangor Business School, University of Wales, Bangor, UK.

-The DIKW model gives us a structure for understanding knowledge, but it raises an important question: who is doing these activities of transforming data into (eventually) wisdom?
-They are called Knowledge Workers.
+The DIKW model gives us a structure for understanding knowledge.
+The people involved in deriving it are Knowledge Workers.

 Knowledge Workers